Updated: Dec 30, 2020

 The only operation we're going to need to add to our repertoire is log.

 If you don't know what a log is or you need a brief refresher, just remember that a log (full name: logarithm) is basically the reverse of an exponent.
-We're essentially finding the power we need to raise a number to to get another number:
+We're essentially finding the power to which we need to raise a number to get another number:

 For example, if we know that 3^4=81, we would say that log_3(81) = 4.
-The base of a log (b above—usually expressed with a subscript but here with an underscore) is the number we'd be raising to some power (aka the logarithm) to get the number we're applying the log to (x).
-If that sounds foreign to you, this might not make as much sense, but you should be able to still appreciate the beauty in being able to extend the Four Fours problem to infinity and beyond.
+The base of a log (b above—usually expressed with a subscript but here with an underscore) is the number we'd be raising to some power (aka the logarithm) to get the number we're applying the log to (here, x).

 One basic identity of logs is this: log_4(4^n)=n.
-Think of it this way: The log asks us to figure out what power we need to raise 4 to to get 4^n.
+Think of it this way: The log asks us to figure to which out what power we need to raise 4 to get 4^n.
 That's just n.

 n does not have to be a whole number!
 This identity works for any value of n.